airedia/Battleship-game/README.md

 Once all the battleships have been hit, an alert will let the user know that he has won the game.

+### Rules in the terminal-based game

+1. **_Your Grid_ (Player)**:

+    - The user interacts with the _Your Grid_ grid by inserting the row and column numbers.
+    - The _attack_ function determines whether the user hits or misses the _Enemy Grid_'s ships.
+    - Hits are marked with 🔥 (fire) and misses with 💧 (water).

+2. **_Enemy Grid_'s Role**:

+    - The _Enemy Grid_ (_enemy_) doesn’t yet attack the user's grid in the current implementation.

+Once all the battleships have been hit, the console will let the user know that he has won the game.

+#### Before playing the game on your terminal

+1. Install **_prompt-sync_**:
+    - On windows, in your project directory, type _npm install prompt-sync_ in your terminal.

+2. Start the game with **node** command:
+    - After _prompt-sync_ has been installed successfully, type _battleship-game-terminal.js_ in your terminal and make sure the current directory is correct.

+3. If you want to exit the game:
+    - After the game has been started, type _exit_ to quit the game.

 ## Latest Updates

+### Web-based game

 1. **UX/UI Design**
     - For now the page has only a basic UX/UI design.
 Future implementations will be made.

+### Terminal-based game

+1. **Files**
+    - Now the terminaal-based game for Battleship is available